noahjkang/geodesic/plan_docs/Architecture.md

 1. **Discover:** The Audio Ingestion worker scrapes the Spotify API for tracks with popularity < 50.

-2. **Download & Queue:** It downloads a 30s `.mp3` to `/tmp` and pushes a Celery task to Redis.

-3. **Extract:** A DSP worker loads the audio via `librosa`, extracts a 25xT feature matrix, and deletes the `.mp3`.
+2. **Stream & Extract:** The worker spins up `yt-dlp` to stream the audio directly into an in-memory buffer. `librosa` extracts a 12-D Chroma and 12-D Timbre (MFCC) feature matrix, applying beat-synchronous pooling (`librosa.util.sync`) and a Takens delay embedding (yielding a 48-D point cloud).
+The raw audio buffer is immediately discarded.

-4. **Topology Mapping:** The Topology Engine computes Vietoris-Rips filtrations, outputting a 1500-d Persistence Landscape.
+3. **Topology Mapping:** The Topology Engine computes Vietoris-Rips filtrations on the beat-synchronized 48-D point cloud, outputting a 1500-d Persistence Landscape.

 5. **Storage:** Metadata is written to PostgreSQL (Supabase).
 The 1500-d vector is written to the HNSW RAM Node.